Adelost/historical-pattern-index/METHODOLOGY.md

 ---

+## Historical Scope

+This index covers events from 146 BCE to present.

+**Lower bound (146 BCE)**: The Destruction of Carthage is chosen because:
+1. Documentation becomes unreliable before classical antiquity
+2. Pre-Roman events lack the mortality estimates our methodology requires
+3. The framework assumes state capacity (policy, infrastructure) that ancient societies lacked

+**Upper bound (present - 10 years)**: Events need at least a decade of scholarly analysis before inclusion.
+Death tolls stabilize, archives open, and political dust settles.

+Events outside this scope are not excluded for being "less important"—they're excluded because our methodology cannot score them reliably.

+---

 ## Core Principle

 All scores are derived from **binary checklists**.
 Each item is either true (1) or false (0), verified against academic sources.
 No subjective weighting.